Paratransit Optimization with Constraint Programming: A Case Study in Savannah, Georgia: Conclusion

 Future research in this field could focus on further improving the models to incorporate additional practical constraints and further improve solution quality.
 Another interesting direction would be the implementation of a more dynamic system that reoptimizes the plan as new requests come in and as things change during the day.
 This dynamic piece would help account for randomness due to traffic, cancellations, and changes to rider itineraries.
+The CP model presented in this paper may provide a basis for such a system.